Oscar Durand is a visual journalist whose work focuses on social and environmental issues in Latin America.

 Oscar returned to Peru in 2010 to start Inti Media with his wife Elie Gardner.
 A native of Lima, he is a graduate of the photojournalism program at the Rochester Institute of Technology.

-Elie Gardner is a photographer, videographer and educator with a passion for stories related to social inequality, women and the environment.
+Elie Gardner is a photographer, videographer and educator with a passion for stories related to social inequality, health and the environment.

-While in St. Louis, Elie also taught courses in multimedia production and photojournalism for Webster University.
-In the summer of 2009 and 2010 she led National Geographic Student Expeditions to Bar Harbor, Ecuador and the Galápagos Islands.
-In the summer of 2012 she led two 10-day photo workshops in London, also for National Geographic Student Expeditions.
+While in St. Louis, she also taught courses in multimedia production and photojournalism for Webster University and led National Geographic Student Expeditions to London, Bar Harbor and Ecuador.